DH and Cabinet Office warned on imminent social care crisis

 “Social care faces an annual funding gap of £2.3bn by 2020.
 Government needs to follow up today’s encouraging words with action in next week’s Budget, and inject further much-needed funding into social care.”

-Seccombe pointed to the hugely-damaging U-turn prime minister Theresa May was forced to pull during this year’s general election campaign after reform plans contained in the Conservative Party’s manifesto became dubbed a “dementia tax” as an example of the controversial choices social-care reform would entail.
+Seccombe pointed to the hugely-damaging U-turn prime minister Theresa May was forced to pull during this year’s general election campaign, after reform plans contained in the Conservative Party’s manifesto were dubbed a “dementia tax”, as an example of the controversial choices social care reform would entail.

 “Despite the best of intentions, we have seen too many failed attempts over the years to deliver a sustainable adult social care system,” she said.

 “Governments of all colours, along with several notable independent commissions and reviews have attempted to bring about change but for various reasons, these have not succeeded.
 This is why cross-party consensus on the way forward is so essential.”

 Included on Green’s panel of experts is Andrew Dilnot – tasked by David Cameron with creating a workable solution to funding social care costs in 2010, but whose “care cap” proposals were subsequently abandoned by the Conservative Party.

 Among others, Dilnot will be joined by Care Quality Commission chief executive Sir David Behan, Lib Dem care minister turned Social Care Institute for Excellence chair Paul Burstow, and Age UK director Caroline Abrahams.